ThanhSon00/backend-project-2/README.md

 **Others**

 What did you learn while building this project?
 What challenges did you face and how did you overcome them?

-## 🚀 About Me
-I'm a Back-end Developer Intern.
-Studying at Ho Chi Minh University of Technology and Education as 4th-year student, I have learned and used NodeJS and ExpressJS for 8 months ...

 ## Acknowledgements